Cephalowat/PSFalcon/README.md

 **WARNING**: Using the optional `-Id` and `-Secret` parameters with `Get-CsToken` will result in your API credentials being displayed in plain text.
 This could expose them to a third party.

+Once a valid OAuth2 token is received, it is cached under `$Falcon` with your credentials.
+Your cached token will be checked and refreshed when needed while running PSFalcon commands.

-If you need to choose a different cloud or use a proxy when making requests, you will need to issue a manual `Get-CsToken` command at the beginning of your PowerShell session.
+If you need to choose a different cloud or use a proxy when making requests, you will need to issue a manual `Get-CsToken` command with the appropriate parameters at the beginning of your PowerShell session.

 ### Choosing a Cloud